d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 * Interpret and evaluate a p-value

-* Use bootstrapping to find a confidence interval for a single proportion

-* Interpret a confidence interval

 ## Terminology review

-In today's activity, we will introduce simulation hypothesis testing and confidence intervals for a single categorical variable.
+In today's in-class activity, we will introduce simulation hypothesis testing and confidence intervals for a single categorical variable.
 Some terms covered in this activity are:

 * Parameter of interest